jfjensen/CarSim/README.md

 ### Flipping the camera images left/right

 This is the most basic and obvious way to augment the data.
 The camera image is flipped left/right in order to remove the bias towards left turns.
+The steering angle is adjusted by changing the sign.

+The top image shows the original camera image, whereas the bottom image shows the flipped image.

 ![Original camera image](images/flipped_original.png)